taih304/Linux-Shell/Bash script/Install package.md

 ``i2c/smbus.h`` can be used as the header file for other source code while ``libi2c.a`` is the static library source code.
 Check [libi2c-dev static library in Bazel for this implementation](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Bash%20script/Build%20automation%20tools/Bazel/C%20source%20files.md#static-library).

-# Download Debian package from link for used as system library in /usr/lib/x86_64-linux-gnu/
+# Download a Debian package from link for used as system library in /usr/lib/x86_64-linux-gnu/

 Take [libcppunit](https://packages.ubuntu.com/bionic/libs/libcppunit-1.14-0) as an example